Zytekaron/zytekaron.com/cms/content/about.md

-Hi!
-I'm Michael.
-I'm 20, I'm a tech nerd, and I've been a writing software for myself for around 6 years.
-I spend most of my free time writing in Go, Node.js, and other languages I'm learning on the side, including C and C++.
-I'm also interested in applied security and cryptography, and methods to maintain privacy and anonymity online.
+Hey there, my name is Cylis, or just Cy.
+I'm a tech nerd, a IT student, and software developer.
+I've been contributing on small projects and playing with hardware for almost 9 years now.
+I spend most of my free time playing video games or trying to learn more languages like C, Go, C++, and Node.js.
+I'm currently also looking into taking a B.S. in Computer Engineering.

-I'm a former Taekwondo sport competitor, and I've competed in many tournaments ranging from local to national.
-I've trained at two different dojangs over the course of 14 years, and I'm proud to say I've reached the rank of 4th Dan (4th Degree Black Belt), recognized by Kukkiwon.
-I've been able to make many lasting friends along the way, both during training and competition, and I've enjoyed every minute of it.

-Feel free to get in contact with me if you'd like to discuss anything.
+Please feel free to contact me on Discord if you wanna chat!